 Yubico does not directly ship keys to Russia, it has informed channel partners to immediately halt any sales of YubiKeys to Russian companies, unless they are for humanitarian efforts,

-suspended shipments to Russia except for humanitarian medical products
+Suspended shipments to Russia except for humanitarian medical products.

 Suspend shipments to Russia